Advanced search

 Semaglutide must not be used as a substitute for insulin in patients with diabetes.

-Insulin and sulfonylurea are known to cause hypoglycaemia.
+In patients with diabetes, insulin and sulfonylurea are known to cause hypoglycaemia.
 Patients treated with semaglutide in combination with a sulfonylurea or insulin may have an increased risk of hypoglycaemia.
 The risk of hypoglycaemia can be lowered by reducing the dose of sulfonylurea or insulin when initiating treatment with a GLP-1 receptor agonist.
 The addition of semaglutide 2.4 mg in patients treated with insulin has not been evaluated.

 Diabetic retinopathy in patients with type 2 diabetes